 - Building hip strength and flexibility

 Lose weight: A reduction in body weight helps to reduce stress on your joints, including your hips.
-Less joint stress means less friction, which will help prevent the irritation and inflammation that are the underlying causes of hip bursitis.
+Less joint stress means less friction, which will help prevent the irritation and inflammation that are the underlying causes.

-Eat foods that have anti-inflammatory properties: Small dietary changes can help prevent the inflammation associated with hip bursitis and the resulting pain.
+Eat foods that have anti-inflammatory properties: Small dietary changes can help prevent the inflammation and the resulting pain.
 Eating a diet that is high in omega-3 and omega-6 fatty acids, anthocyanins, phytonutrients, and polyphenols helps your body fight inflammation naturally.
-Some foods that are rich in anti inflammatory properties include fatty fish, berries, kale, sweet potatoes, and avocados.
+Some foods that are rich in anti-inflammatory properties include fatty fish, berries, kale, sweet potatoes, and avocados.

 Build and maintain the strength and flexibility of the hip muscles: Strengthening your hip abductors, adductors, and gluteus muscles can help prevent hip bursitis.
 The hips are an incredibly important in producing the power and force that our lower body needs to not only perform athletic activities, but also everyday movements.

 Stretches of Hips: Step by Step

 Kneeling Hip Flexor Stretch